aukgit/jquery-server-validation/Readme.md

 #### [2 mins youtube video on how it works](https://www.youtube.com/watch?v=rzo9GcnUSik&feature=youtu.be "jQuery Server Validation how it works.")

+## Why jQuery Server Validation?
+How does it help?
+**Here are some bullet points :**

+ 1. Required **server side validation** with processing and check mark.
+ 2. Required **multiple validation** quickly setup.
+ 3. Validation options can be controlled from html attributes (use input and .form-row container attributes to override options for specific elements) .
+There is no good solution out there. https://github.com/aukgit/jquery-server-validation/tree/e628bbc311f966330943643ab706cf17e5825772#html-attribute---meaning
+ 4.

 #### CSS References

     <link href="content/css/animate-refresh.css" rel="stylesheet" />